I admit it: I'm a planner, not a doer.

 - Distractions become limited.
 Plus, the closer our deadline is, the more likely we are to concentrate and get things done — a la Gersick, 1989.

 In other words: reducing the amount of time you have to do something makes you significantly more likely to actually do it.

 Wordle takes this one step further by massively limiting the amount of time we can spend on it — you only get to play one game per day — and I think this contributed significantly to the game's ability to hook people.

 I've dubbed this design choice enforced scarcity, and here's why it's so powerful.
 It:

 - Eliminates opportunity cost: Wordle only takes 3 minutes, so I know it's not going to suck up my entire evening.
 I can enjoy it with no inhibitions or guilt.

 - Eliminates startup anxiety: I can't and won't accomplish much in three minutes.
 The stakes are super low.
 Because I know that Wordle isn't going to balloon into a massive endeavor, it's very easy to just get started and get the game over with.

 - Eliminates burnout: When we like something and do it a lot, we eventually get sick of it.
-Wordle kicks you out before that happens.
-You're constantly in a state of wanting to play Wordle and having to wait to do so.
+Wordle kicks you off before that happens.
+You're constantly in a state of wanting to play Wordle, but having to wait to do so.